2019

 West Timperley Medical Centre

-Concerns summary Medical records failed to show adequate inquiry into illicit drug misuse, preventing informed risk assessments for prescribing medications with known respiratory side effects, and lacked a system for recording such information.
+Concerns summary (AI summary) Medical records failed to show adequate inquiry into illicit drug misuse, preventing informed risk assessments for prescribing medications with known respiratory side effects, and lacked a system for recording such information.

 All Responded